zhou-lab/labwiki/HPC.md

 EOF
 ```

-Some common options:
+Common options:

 - `-submit`: submit the generated script
 - `-ppn 4`: number of cores (in this case 4 cores, default to 1)
 - `-name`: name of the pbs file and job name. if not an absolute path, use current working directory. if absolute path, the basename will be used for job name.
 - `-pbsdir`: name of the default pbs folder. if `$PBSDIR` is not set, use current working directory as default, otherwise use `$PBSDIR` as default.

-Example 1: You just don't care where the script file is generated
+Example 1: You just don't care where the script file is

 ```
 pbsgen "echo Hello world"